andrewozhegov/mi-air-13-ubuntu/powersave.md

 echo 5 > /proc/sys/vm/laptop_mode
 exit
 ```
-* After installing Nvidia-driver, use `prime-select` to choose the intel graphics as prime.
+* After installing Nvidia-driver, we can use `prime-select` to choose the intel graphics as prime.
 * Immediately check the result...
 ```
 sudo prime‐select intel